Kapiainen/Advanced-Papyrus/README.md

 ## Features
 #### Argument modification
 Arguments sent by Creation Kit to the Papyrus compiler can be modified by copying *Advanced Papyrus.ini* to *"\Skyrim\Papyrus Compiler"* and modifying it to suit your needs.
-If you don't copy *Advanced Papyrus.ini* or use SublimePapyruss (see below for more information), then arguments sent from Creation Kit will just pass through unmodified.
+If you don't copy *Advanced Papyrus.ini* or use SublimePapyrus (see below for more information), then arguments sent from Creation Kit will just pass through unmodified.

 ```
 [Skyrim]